 Palau’s Congress would have to pass legislation to create the sanctuary.
 Doing so would make it easier to identify and stop illegal fishing within the country’s waters because restrictions on large-scale commercial fishing would simplify detection.
 All large fishing vessels would be suspect immediately if their gear was not stowed, if they slowed below transit speeds, or if they steamed in a less-than-direct route through the sanctuary.

 Government organizations such as the Royal Australian Navy, the U.S. Navy, and the U.S. Coast Guard took part in the workshop, along with representatives from international groups such as the Nippon Foundation and the Pacific Islands Forum Fisheries Agency.
 Palau officials included representatives from the office of the attorney general, Division of Marine Law Enforcement, and the Ministry of Natural Resources, Environment, and Tourism.

 Early monitoring of the sanctuary’s proposed boundaries is already benefiting the nation.
 On Jan.
-26, Palau’s Marine Law Enforcement Division apprehended a Taiwanese vessel for illegal fishing.
+26, Palau’s Marine Law Enforcement Division apprehended a vessel that was fishing illegally, from Taiwan (Province of China) for illegal fishing.
 The vessel was detected through an early version of Pew’s Project Eyes on the Seas technology, which uses satellites and multiple data sources to detect suspicious activities remotely.
 Officials found 304 shark carcasses and several hundred shark fins on board; vessel owners were fined $100,000.
 That penalty would have been significantly higher if the marine sanctuary had been in place.

 The workshop also identified opportunities for partnerships to make the most of available resources and ensure the best implementation of an enforcement strategy.
 Enforcement costs for the Palau National Marine Sanctuary are expected to be covered through partner support and revenue generated by the sanctuary, including high-value ecotourism.